electrical-and-electronic-measurement/EasyEIS-with-SMU/docs/EIS-with-Keithley-2450.md

  smu.source.delay = 0 -- [s]
 ```

-`smu.source.readback = smu.ON` mean that the output of the measure will include the measured source singal levels while with `smu.source.readback = smu.OFF` the programmed value is used.
-The source signal measure is executed immidiatly before the measure signal measuremnt.
-This additional measure require some time and increase the overall time required for each messuremt.
+`smu.source.readback = smu.ON` mean that the output of the measure will include the measured source signal levels while with `smu.source.readback = smu.OFF` the programmed value is used.
+The source signal measure is executed immediately before the measure signal measurement.
+This additional measure requires some time and increase the overall time needed for each measurement.

-`smu.source.autorange = smu.OFF` disables the autorange function to avoid delay during range changes.
-A fixed `smu.source.range = 0.010` is therfore used.
+`smu.source.autorange = smu.OFF` disables the auto-range function to avoid delay during range changes.
+A fixed `smu.source.range = 0.010` is therefore used.

-`smu.source.delay=0` allow to control the delay between two measures only with `delay` paramer `function`.
+`smu.source.delay=0` allow controlling the delay between two measures only with `delay` parameter `function`.

 ### Measure settings

-In order to achive the maximum speed the minimum nplc value is chosen, autorange is turned off  and autozero executed only once.
+The minimum nplc value is chosen, the auto range is turned off, and autozero is executed only once to achieve the maximum speed.

 ```lua
  smu.measure.func = smu.FUNC_DC_VOLTAGE